-2 Semi-simple in Lafont's terminology.
+&lt;sup>2Semi-simple in Lafont's terminology.
 Lafont's original definition included also the notion of simple net, which would correspond to requiring all switchings to be acyclic and connected.
 However, this definition is notoriously problematic in the presence of zeroary cells: it is the old issue of defining proof-nets for multiplicative linear logic with units.
-A solution has recently been proposed by Dominic Hughes [Hug05], but it does not seem to be easily adaptable to the more general context of interaction nets.
+A solution has recently been proposed by Dominic Hughes [Hug05], but we do not know if it is adaptable to the more general context of interaction nets.
 To avoid any problem, Lafont used an inductive definition [Laf90].
 Anyway, since semi-simplicity already guarantees Theorem 1.3, we chose not to consider simplicity at all.

-The alphabet $\Sigma{\mathbf{MLL}}$ consists of the two binary cells
+The alphabet $\Sigma{\mathbf{MLL}}$ consists of two binary symbols $\otimes$ and $\Im$ , corresponding to the cells